 The current COVID-19 crisis caused a major uprooting and shift for educators across the globe.
-When Premier Jason Kenney announced school closures on March 7, 2020 for most school districts across Alberta, superintendents and educators across the province responded to the situation with a plan for K-12 education to take place at home.
+When Premier Jason Kenny announced school closures on March 7th, 2020 for most school districts across Alberta, superintendents and educators across the province responded to the situation with a plan for K-12 education to happen at home.

-For many school districts, this meant a shift from in-class teaching to delivering curriculum content and connecting with students online.
+For many school districts, this meant a shift from in-class teaching to delivering curriculum content and connecting with their students online.
 It also meant a complete reimagining of assessment and feedback for students.
-For some educators, this has proved a daunting shift - one for which they were not at all - while other teachers are adjusting to this change, having had some experience in the digital world of teaching and learning.
+For some educators, this has been a daunting shift - one that they were not at all prepared for - while other teachers are adjusting to this change having had some experience in the digital world of teaching and learning.

-One of the major concerns for districts has been to ensure that students have access to technology at home in order to access the delivery of online content and to connect with their teachers.
+One of the major concerns for districts was ensuring that students had access to technology at home in order to access the delivery of online content and connect with their teachers.
 In my role working with assistive technology, the shift to remote teaching brought about many questions concerning how best to support students with diverse learning needs.
 I had to ensure that students had access to their assigned devices and also had support in using these devices at home.
 Some of questions that emerged as a result of the shift to online learning were as follows:

-- How will students who are supported by assistive technology in schools gain access to their one-to-one device at home? - Who is responsible for ensuring students' continued support from assistive technologies? - How will the one-to-one devices be distributed for home use Considerations of Equitable Standards in the Implementation of Assistive Technology | 205 and how will I manage their return?
+- In what ways will students who are supported assistive technology in schools gain access to their one-to-one device at home? - Who is responsible for ensuring students' continued support with using assistive technologies?

+Considerations of Equitable Standards in the Implementation of Assistive Technology | 199

-- How much will it cost to ensure that students have access to technology? - What about students who are not coded, and who use assistive technology at school, but do not have access to these technologies at home?
-(Reasons vary and include financial constraints, parent's level of understanding of assistive technology resources, and so on.)
+- How will the one-to-one devices be distributed for home use and how will I manage their return? - How much will it cost to ensure that students have access to technology? - What about students who are not coded and are receiving assistive technology at school, but do not have access to these technologies at home?
+(Reasons vary, and include: financial constraints, parent's level of understanding of assistive technology resources, and so on).

 One of the many challenges that educators face in today's classroom is ensuring that the unique needs of every student are met.
-Some students have mental health needs, and also social, behavioural, and emotional needs.
-For others, struggles in specific areas of learning pose cognitive support needs.
-The dynamics of a classroom can be overwhelming for many teachers, with pressure to meet provincial standards, combined with the need to support the emotional, physical, and learning needs of all students, and also to remain attuned to parent involvement and demands.
+Some students have mental health needs, and also social, behavioural and emotional needs.
+For others, it can be struggles in specific areas of learning that pose cognitive support needs.
+The dynamics of a classroom can be overwhelming for many teachers, with pressure to meet provincial standards, combined with the need to support the emotional, physical and learning needs of all students, and also remaining attuned to parent involvement and demands.
 Research findings from the Alberta Education's Severe Disabilities Profile Review revealed that only "56 percent of the files related to students with severe disabilities met the ministry's policy requirements" (Alberta Teacher's Association, 2011, p.
 1), which means that just over half of the needs of students with disabilities were being funded.
-As a result, the mandate Setting the Direction for Special Education in Alberta was launched in 2008, along with a framework for special education from Grades 1 through 12.
+As a result, the mandate Setting the Direction for Special Education in Alberta was launched in 2008, along with a framework for special education from grades 1 through 12.